FEniCS/governance/governance.md

 relationship with The Project (see Institutional Partners section below).

 ## Governance

 This section describes the governance model of the Project.
 The foundations of Project governance are:

-- Openness & Transparency
+- Openness and  Transparency
 - Active Contribution
 - Institutional Neutrality